 Drugs with a longer half-life, such as citalopram, tend to cause fewer withdrawal symptoms than those with a short half-life.

-However, citalopram may still cause more symptoms than other antidepressants with a longer half-life, such as fluoxetine (Prozac).
+However, citalopram may still cause the same or more symptoms than other antidepressants with a longer half-life, such as fluoxetine (Prozac).

 Citalopram and other SSRIs may cause withdrawal symptoms such as: